 A prototype system to process, format, and disseminate AIRS for display within the Advanced Weather Interactive Processing System (AWIPS) was developed to support use by the National Atmospheric and Oceanic Administration (NOAA) National Weather Service (NWS).
 The NWS manages the nation’s weather, water, and climate data, along with forecasts and warnings.
 AWIPS is the cornerstone system that forecasters use daily to analyze meteorological data to make accurate weather predictions and dispense rapid warnings.
 It is used at 122 Weather Forecast Offices (WFOs), 13 River Forecast Centers (RFCs) and 7 Regional Headquarters across the country.

-The JPL, STC, SSEC, and SPoRT team adapted science code to enable real-time processing of AIRS/AMSU observations through the NOAA Unique Combined Atmospheric Processing System (NUCAPS) which is currently used to operationally deliver NASA/NOAA NOAA-20 sounding retrievals to the NWS.
+The JPL, STC, SSEC, and SPoRT team adapted science code to enable real-time processing of AIRS/AMSU observations through the NOAA Unique Combined Atmospheric Processing System (NUCAPS).
+NUCAPS is currently used to operationally deliver sounding retrievals from two major polar-orbiting satellite families, NOAA’s JPSS series and EUMETSAT’s Metop series, to the NWS.
 The NOAA operational algorithm is based on the heritage AIRS science team algorithm and enables rapid processing and delivery of observations within 1 hour of the Aqua overpass by leveraging observations downlinked at the SSEC direct broadcast station.

-Deployment of this prototype science-to-applications system enables the use of NUCAPS Aqua within NWS operations directly within AWIPS, which requires low latency observations to support pre-convective forecasting.
-The addition of NUCAPS Aqua to experimental near real-time pathways alongside NUCAPS soundings from the NASA/NOAA NOAA-20 satellite, increases the spatial and temporal resolution of satellite soundings available for weather forecasting and analysis.
+Deployment of this prototype science-to-applications system can enable the use of NUCAPS Aqua within NWS operations directly within AWIPS, which requires low latency observations to support pre-convective forecasting.
+The addition of NUCAPS Aqua to experimental near real-time pathways alongside NUCAPS soundings from the NASA/NOAA NOAA-20 satellite, has been demonstrated to increase the spatial and temporal resolution of satellite soundings available for weather forecasting and analysis.